HL7/cds-hooks/input/pagecontent/index.md

 ###### Simpler FHIRPath support for Querystring Syntax

 Terminal prefetch tokens are context fields of simple data types, such as string.
 For example, order-sign's patientId field is represented as this `{% raw  %}{{{% endraw  %}context.patientId}}` prefetch token.
-Complex context fields containing one or more FHIR resources, such as order-sign's draftOrders, may be traversed into, for example, to retrieve FHIR logical ids ("Resource.id").
+Complex context fields containing one or more FHIR resources, such as order-sign's draftOrders, may be traversed into, for example, to retrieve FHIR logical ids ("Resource.id"). <s>Prefetch tokens that traverse into complex context fields are identified by a preceding percent sign, for example: `{% raw  %}{{{% endraw  %}%context}}`.</s>

+> Experimental
+> Similarly, complex objects constructed to satisfy other prefetch tokens can also be traversed into with similar syntax.
+Specifically, the result of a prior prefetch can be expressed as a variable using the prefetch key as specified in the CDS Service discovery response.
+This is an experimental capability, please provide feedback on your implementation experience.
+For example, if one prefetch key was defined as: "encounter": "Encounter?_id={% raw %}{{%context.encounterId}}{% endraw %}" then a subsequent prefetch could be defined as: "practitioners" : "Practitioner?_id={% raw %}{{%encounter.participant.individual.resolve().ofType(Practitioner).id}}{% endraw %}".
+> NOTE: Dependencies on other prefetches should be minimized as it limits what queries can be performed in parallel.
+Prefetches with dependencies SHALL be listed after the prefetches they depend on.

 Prefetch tokens traverse into those resources using a small subset of [FHIRPath](https://hl7.org/fhirpath/N1/index.html).

 CDS Clients SHOULD support paths to References, and MAY support paths to any element within a FHIR resource in context.

 The FHIRPath selection syntax generally returns collections.
 To enable FHIRPath output to function in a querystring syntax (and aligning with [x-fhir-query](https://hl7.org/fhir/r5/fhir-xquery.html), FHIRPath collections of simple data types are represented as comma-delimited strings (i.e. behaving as 'or' in the search parameter).

 CDS Clients that support prefetch, SHOULD support:
 - Prefetch tokens that traverse into objects in CDS Hooks `context` using [FHIRPath’s graph traversal syntax](https://hl7.org/fhirpath/N1/index.html#path-selection),
 - the FHIRPath [`ofType()`](https://hl7.org/fhirpath/N1/index.html#oftypetype-type-specifier-collection) function for "concrete core types",
+- the [`resolve()`](https://hl7.org/fhir/fhirpath.html#functions) function as defined in base FHIR's additional FHIRPath functions,
 - and the `id()` function.-

 Similar to FHIR's use of FHIRPath, an argument to `ofType()` SHALL be a "concrete core types" (eg. [FHIR resource types](https://hl7.org/fhir/valueset-resource-types.html#definition)).